WELCOME TO CJF

 Beacon Economics has developed the Data Accountability tool, a comprehensive resource for analyzing various aspects of industries, occupations, wages, and education providers across Los Angeles County.

-CALIFORNIA JOBS FIRST - LOS ANGELES HIGH ROAD TRANSITION COLLABORATIVE
+CALIFORNIA JOBS FIRST - LOS ANGELES COLLABORATIVE

 The creation of the California Jobs First (formerly CERF), aims to facilitate a sustainable and just rebound from the economic challenges posed by COVID-19.
 California Jobs First is dedicated to fostering diverse local economies and establishing sustainable industries that generate high-quality employment opportunities accessible to all Californians.

 In pursuit of this objective, a total of $600 million will be allocated across thirteen specified regions to support the formulation of tailored economic development strategies.
 These strategies are geared towards fostering the growth of quality jobs while ensuring equitable access to these opportunities.
-Our specific region, known as the Los Angeles High Road Transition Collaborative (LA HRTC), operates with the Los Angeles County Economic Development Corporation (LAEDC) as the Convenor and the California Community Foundation (CCF) as the Fiscal Agent.
+Our specific region, known as the Los Angeles Collaborative (LA Collaborative), operates with the Los Angeles County Economic Development Corporation (LAEDC) as the Convenor and the California Community Foundation (CCF) as the Fiscal Agent.
 For more information please review the California Jobs First Fact Sheet.

 Affinity & Subregional Tables